ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/remoteit/_index.md

 ---
-title: Access remote computers with Remote.It
+title: Access remote devices with Remote.It

-description: a developers guide

 minutes_to_complete: 45

-who_is_this_for: "This is an introductory topic for software developers who want to use Remote.It to establish private network connections between users and devices or devices to device.
-Devices can be on-premise, IoT, or cloud-hosted such as within Arm Virtual Hardware or within AWS.
+who_is_this_for: This is an introductory topic for software developers who want to use Remote.It to establish private network connections between users and devices or devices to device.

-Remote.It removes the requirement for a global public IP address or port forwarding which is used by legacy VPN solutions.
-Enabling connections to devices that cannot be supported by VPNs such as devices connecting over CGNAT 5G mobile or Starlink satellite networks.
-Eliminating VPN hardware cost and license while removing time spent planning, maintaining, and debugging IP allow lists, IP addresses, subnet collisions, route tables, and VLAN  tags.

-By removing the use of public IP addresses, your devices remain invisible to the public and eliminate external attack surfaces from bots and malicious actors."

 learning_objectives:
     - Install Remote.It on target devices (devices you would like to access remotely)